WeiqingLi1/Multi-Threaded-Web-Server-Project/readme-student.md

 However, we have a better way, which I used sendfile() on server to read file and send to client. sendfile() excapsulates series of operations of the above read() and write().

+transferclient.c: when a connection is requested, a file is opened and data received from server is written to the file until no more data read from socket.

+Challenge: make sure appropriate access permission was given.
+Grant only write access to file descriptor in transferclient.c is not enough, read access is also needed, the the code works.

 ### Implement Getfile Protocol
+#### gfserver.c

+#### gfclient.c

 ### Implement Multithreated Getfile Server